 A sports-focused Gallup Poll reveals that 63% of people in the U.S. are sports fans.
 According to the “Know the Fan” report by Sporting News Media, Kantar Media Sports and Sports Business Group found that “2/3 of sports fans in the U.S follow sports online.”
 On top of that, “38% of fans who watch sports online cited live streaming of games/events as their top activity.
 [This is] up from the previous year.”

 Over the past decade, sports have continued to grow in popularity, revenue generation, and also live streaming.
 For example, the 2014 World Cup exceeded all sorts of records for live streaming across the world.
 There is also a continuing growth in televising popular world sport–and not just popular U.S sports.
 Cricket, Rugby, and Motosports are all perfect candidates for the live streaming sports industry.

-Critics argue that most artists and musicians won’t give up the rights to allow their concerts to be broadcast live.
-However, many musicians and performs want to attract as many people to their shows as possible.
+Critics argue that most artists and musicians won’t give up the right to allow their concerts to be broadcast live.
+However, many musicians and performers want to attract as many people to their shows as possible.
 For this reason and others, we have already seen some of the biggest concerts and music festivals broadcasted over the past few years.

 Coachella, for example, continues to break the record for live streaming audiences each year, and we expect this trend to continue into the future.

 Likewise, irocke.com does live-streamed concerts from all over the globe.
 And the examples of this live streaming application could go on and on!